-On previous versions of iPhone, you could go to Settings > Battery and toggle on Battery Percentage to see exactly how much power you had left.
-On iPhone X, no such toggle exists, And that means there's no way to look up at the battery icon in the right "horn" of the display and see just what percentage of power remains.
+On previous versions of the iPhone, you could go to Settings > Battery and toggle on Battery Percentage to see exactly how much power you had left.
+On iPhone X and newer models (besides the new iPhone SE), no such toggle exists, And that means there's no way to look up at the battery icon in the right "horn" of the display and see just what percentage of power remains.

 Or is there?

-How do you get Battery Percentage on iPhone X?
+How do you get Battery Percentage on your iPhone?

-Even though there's no Battery Percentage toggle to turn on in Settings, there's still a way to see the battery percentage on iPhone X:
+Even though there's no Battery Percentage toggle to turn on in Settings, there's still a way to see the battery percentage on any iPhone:

 - Touch your finger to the top right "horn" where the battery icon is.